 Metric units of measurement must be used for most transactions regulated by the Weights and Measures Act 1985.

-In addition, imperial units are permitted to be used for the trade of the:
+Imperial units are permitted to be used for the trade of the:

 - pint for draught beer and cider